Page last updated 09/24 at 8:09 AM PT

 For more information about the stimulus, and to see how to access the resources in the bill, visit this guide.

 As the spread of coronavirus continues, the best way to keep your friends, family and community safe is by keeping yourself healthy.
-Remember to wash your hands often with hot, soapy water for at least 20 seconds, or use an alcohol-based hand sanitizer if soap and water are not available.
+Remember to wash your hands often for at least 20 seconds, or use an alcohol-based hand sanitizer if soap and water are not available.
 Most of all, stay home when you are sick and contact your primary care doctor for further guidance or if you are experiencing symptoms of the virus.

 Please also know that CDC is releasing new guidance every day.
 Stay up to date on the latest guidance at CDC.gov, and I’m posting their information on my Facebook and Twitter regularly.
 For general inquiries, please contact Alameda County at email@example.com or call (510) 268-2101 or call my office at (510) 763-0370.